junghyey/grinnell-elephant/written_reports/sprint3_reports/manual_testing_protocol.md

 #### Steps:

-1. While you are on manualFourthPage, tap the Back button (<-)
+1. While you are on manualFourthPage, tap the backButton (identifier: back button)
 2. Make sure you are on manualThirdPage.
-3. Tap Back again.
+3. Tap backButton again.
 4. Make sure you are on manualSecondPage.
-5. Tap Back again.
+5. Tap backButton again.
 6. Make sure you are on manualFirstPage.